HubSpot/hubspot-local-dev-lib/lib/README.md

-# hubspot/local-dev-lib Lib utils
+# hubspot/local-dev-lib Lib Utils

-There are a handful of different categories of utils in this folder.
-The main focus of these utils is to make it easier to safely interact with common HubSpot files and objects.
+There are several different categories of utils in this directory.

+These utils help with:

+1. Navigating the local filesystem and local environment
+2. Connecting with HubSpot accounts, including sandboxes
+3. Parsing common HubSpot files and interacting with common HubSpot objects
+4. Connecting with GitHub